-We assist students, faculty and staff with enrollment, grading and graduation functions and assures that accurate enrollment and graduation data are reported to the state and federal government.
+We assist students, faculty and staff with enrollment, grading and graduation functions and are responsible for the reporting of accurate enrollment and graduation data to the state and federal government.

 The Registration and Records office processes student enrollment and withdrawal transactions and maintains student transcripts and records.
-Students may contact the Registration office when they have questions about transferring credits from other schools, to add or drop classes or to access other information related to enrollment at Highline by emailing email@example.com or by calling (206) 542-3242.
+Students may contact the Registration office when they have questions about transferring credits from other schools, to add or drop classes or to access other information related to enrollment at Highline by emailing https://registration.highline.edu/ or by calling (206) 592-3242.

 Transferring into Highline

 Washington state community and technical colleges (CTCs) offer reciprocity to transfer degree-seeking students who move from college to college within the CTC system.
 Students who have fulfilled entire areas of their transfer degree requirements at one college - for example, Quantitative Skills, Communications or Distribution Area requirements - will be considered to have met those same requirements if they transfer to another community or technical college in Washington state.
 Students must initiate the review process and must be prepared to provide necessary documentation.
-For complete information, contact the Graduation Evaluator’s office at IncomingTranscripts@highline.edu or call (206) 592-3618.
+For complete information, visit our website at https://registration.highline.edu/student-records/transcript-evaluations/ or contact IncomingTranscripts@highline.edu.

 Special registration days are set aside for new students before the beginning of each quarter.
 Students who have applied to Highline receive registration information with their admissions letter.
-New students are encouraged to take the COMPASS placement test and must attend a mandatory orientation if they have not attended college previously.
-During the orientation, new students meet with faculty and staff advisers who will assist in selecting classes.
+New students are encouraged to take a placement test and must attend a mandatory orientation if they have not attended college previously.
+During the orientation, new students meet with faculty and staff advisors who will assist in selecting classes.

 Currently Enrolled and Returning Students

-It is to the student’s advantage to request transcripts from other institutions and have them evaluated for transfer credits as early as possible.
-For information, visit registration.highline.edu/transcript.eval.php
+It is to the student’s advantage to request transcripts from other institutions and have them evaluated for transfer credits as early as possible if the student is planning to earn a degree or certificate from Highline.
+For information, visit https://registration.highline.edu/student-records/transcript-evaluations/

-Every student is encouraged to meet with a faculty adviser prior to his or her first opportunity to register.
-An evening student may visit the Educational Planning & Advising Center instead, if his or her faculty adviser is not available.
+Every student is encouraged to meet with a faculty advisor prior to his or her first opportunity to register.
+An evening student may visit the Advising Center, if a faculty advisor is not available.

 Students are encouraged to register for classes online.
 Visit https://secure.highline.edu/wts/student/webreg

-Every student enrolled in credit classes is required to have an official Highline Student Photo Identification card.
+It is highly recommended that every student enrolled in credit classes have an official Highline Student Photo Identification card.
+This card may be required for access to certain services on campus.
 Visit the Registration and Records office in building 6 for issuance of a student ID card.
 Students will be charged for a replacement card.
-For information, visit https://registration.highline.edu

 Photo identification cards are issued by the Registration office in Building 6.